acceleratedscience/openad-service-smi-ted/README.md

 For instructions on how to deploy and use this service in OpenAD, please refer to the [OpenAD docs](https://openad.accelerate.science/docs/model-service/prepackaged-models).

 > [!Note]
-> The current version of `app.py` excludes all properties other than _QM9_ properties.
-You can change this to include _QM8_ and _Molecule > Net_ if checkpoints available, simply by changing the selected algorithms list.
+> The current version of `app.py` excludes all properties other than `QM9` properties.
+You can change this to include `QM8` and `Molecule > Net` if the checkpoints are available, simply by changing the selected algorithms list.

 <br>